PseudoDesign/mender-demo/docs/qemu_demo.md

 VIRTUAL-RUNTIME_initscripts = ""
 ```

 Mender tracks software via a unique artifact name.
 This will likely be tied to your version of software, but for the sake of this demo we'll use the names "release-1" and "release-2".
-Set it to "release-2 for now, since we're going to build the update image first.
+Set it to "release-2" for now to build the update image first.

 ```bash
 MENDER_ARTIFACT_NAME = "release-2"
 ```

-Finally, we need to provide the IP address of the Mender demo server we set up earlier:
+Finally, provide the IP address of the Mender demo server (see Setup - Mender Server above):

 ```bash
 MENDER_DEMO_HOST_IP_ADDRESS = "10.0.0.105"